-Schedule Liquidated Damages Cost Every Administrative Phase N/A 90 Days Phase - 1 through 7 \$2,500 Calendar Day / Part of Day beyond scheduled opening Phase 8 \$2,000 Calendar Day / Portion thereof beyond apron reopening Project Completion \$2,500 Calendar Day / Part of Day beyond schedule reopening
+Schedule Liquidated Damages Cost Every Bid Additive #4 (Phase 5 + 6) \$2,500 Calendar Day / Part of Day beyond scheduled opening Project Completion \$2,000 Calendar Day / Part of Day beyond schedule reopening

-The total number of calendar days for construction shall be 182 calendar days (does not include the 90day administrative phase).
+Contract time for all work to be completed within sixty-three (63) calendar days after issuance of the construction Notice to Proceed, if only the base bid is awarded, ninety-one (91) calendar days if the base bid and Bid Additive #1 are awarded, one hundred twenty-six (126) calendar days if the base bid, bid additive #1 and #2 are awarded, one hundred fifty (150) calendar days if the base bid, bid additive #1, #2, and #3 are awarded, and one hundred eighty-two (182) calendar days if the base bid and all bid additives are awarded.
+A 90-day administrative phase is also provided in addition to the above construction durations.
 Durations for each phase are included in the CSPP and may be subject to change with the Owner and RPR.
 Permitting the Contractor to continue and finish the work or any part of it after the time fixed for its completion, or after the date to which the time for completion may have been extended, will in no way operate as a wavier on the part of the Owner of any of its rights under the contract.